Confident Group founder C J Roy shoots himself during I-T searches in Bengaluru | Law-Order

 Confident Group founder C J Roy shoots himself during I-T searches in Bengaluru

 C J Roy, founder and chairman of real estate firm Confident Group, shot himself dead on Friday afternoon, Bengaluru Police Commissioner Seemant Kumar Singh said.
-Singh added that the searches were led by an I-T team from Kerala, and the police have yet to speak with them.
+Under Roys leadership, the Confident Group emerged as one of the leading real estate developers in Kerala and Bengaluru.

 - Country: